Parshat Beshalach is the 4th parsha in Sefer Shemot (also known as Exodus).

 Pharaoh and his army catch up to the Jewish people by the sea.

-God orders Moshe to again stretch out his arm over the sea.
+God orders Moses to again stretch out his arm over the sea.
 God causes the sea to return to its normal condition thereby drowning the Egyptians.

 The Children of Israel celebrate their deliverance by singing The Song of the Sea.

-Moshe leads the people away from the sea into the wilderness.
+Moses leads the people away from the sea into the wilderness.
 They come to a place called Marah but the water is too bitter to drink.
-God shows Moshe how to sweeten the water of Marah.
+God shows Moses how to sweeten the water of Marah.

 The Jewish people continue journeying into the wilderness.
 Then they run out of food.
 God promises to give them meat and bread from heaven.